-The name, age at February 28, 2022, and position of each of our executive officers and certain significant employees are presented below.
+The name, age at February 28, 2023, and position of each of our executive officers and certain significant employees are presented below.
 These officers comprise our senior management team.

-Name Age Position Glenn J. Williams 62 Chief Executive Officer Peter W. Schneider 65 President Alison S. Rand 54 Executive Vice President and Chief Financial Officer Gregory C. Pitts 59 Executive Vice President and Chief Operating Officer John A. Adams 63 Chief Executive Officer, Primerica Life Insurance Company of Canada Michael C. Adams 65 Executive Vice President and Chief Business Technology Officer Lisa A. Brown 52 Executive Vice President and Chief Administrative Officer Estee Faranda 47 Chief Executive Officer, PFS investments Jeffrey S. Fendler 65 Executive Vice President and Chief Compliance and Risk Officer William A. Kelly 66 Executive Vice President, Strategic Planning Kathryn E. Kieser 52 Executive Vice President and Chief Reputation Officer Michael W. Miller 44 Executive Vice President, President of Primerica Mortgage, LLC and Chairman of Primerica Health, Inc. Robert H. Peterman, Jr. 56 Executive Vice President and Chief Marketing Officer Brett A. Rogers 56 Executive Vice President and General Counsel Julie A. Seman 52 Executive Vice President, Field Distribution, Primerica Life, Client Solutions and Strategic Markets Anthony P. Solazzo 61 Chief Executive Officer, e-TeleQuote Insurance, Inc.
+Name Age Position Glenn J. Williams 63 Chief Executive Officer Peter W. Schneider 66 President Alison S. Rand 55 Executive Vice President and Chief Financial Officer Gregory C. Pitts 60 Executive Vice President and Chief Operating Officer John A. Adams 64 Chief Executive Officer of Primerica Life Insurance Company of Canada Michael C. Adams 66 Executive Vice President and Chief Business Technology Officer Lisa A. Brown 53 Executive Vice President and Chief Administrative Officer Estee Faranda 48 Executive Vice President, Chief Executive Officer of PFS Investments Inc. Jeffrey S. Fendler 66 Executive Vice President and Chief Compliance and Risk Officer William A. Kelly 67 Executive Vice President, Strategic Planning Kathryn E. Kieser 53 Executive Vice President and Chief Reputation Officer Michael W. Miller 45 Executive Vice President, President of Primerica Mortgage, LLC and Executive Chairman of Primerica Health, Inc. Robert H. Peterman, Jr. 57 Executive Vice President and Chief Marketing Officer Brett A. Rogers 57 Executive Vice President and General Counsel Julie A. Seman 53 Executive Vice President, Field Distribution, Primerica Life, Client Solutions and Strategic Markets

-Set forth below is biographical information concerning our executive officers.
+Set forth below is biographical information concerning our executive officers, who are elected by our Board of Directors and serve subject to their respective employment agreements.

 Glenn J. Williams has served as Chief Executive Officer since April 2015.
-He served as President from 2005 to April 2015, as Executive Vice President of Field and Product Marketing for international operations from 2000 to 2005, as President and Chief Executive Officer of Primerica Canada from 1996 to 2000, and in roles of increasing responsibility as part of Primerica's international expansion team in Canada from 1985 to 2000.
+He served as President from 2005 through March 2015, as Executive Vice President of Field and Product Marketing for international operations from 2000 to 2005, as President and Chief Executive Officer of Primerica Canada from 1996 to 2000, and in roles of increasing responsibility as part of Primerica's international expansion team in Canada from 1985 to 2000.
 He began his career with Primerica in 1981 as a member of the Company's sales force and joined the home office team in 1983.
 Mr. Williams earned his B.S. degree in education from Baptist University of America.
 He currently serves on the board of trustees for the Georgia Baptist Foundation.